Kscott02/AI/README.md

-# This is the extra credit assignment
+# This is the extra credit assignment!